jaakkoiot/jaakkoiot/README.md

-- 👋 Hello, I’m @jaakkoiot also known as Jaakko
+- 👋 Hello, I’m @jaakkoiot
 - 👀 Interested in efficient, low-level programming, embedded devices and DSP/audio
 - 💻 Currently using Linux to create C programs with embedded perspective and learning FreeRTOS with an ARM M3 test board
 - 🎛️ Long term project: creating a DDS oscillator bank on Terasic DE0 Nano FPGA with Verilog and Nios II virtual CPU